-The university recognizes that sexual assault, sexual misconduct, sexual harassment, gender-based harassment, domestic violence, dating violence, stalking, and/or retaliation can be a very traumatic crime and as such it will endeavor to work with students who are victims of such crimes to reduce fears and concerns regarding their personal safety.
-Any individuals who believes they may have experienced sexual assault, sexual misconduct, sexual harassment, gender-based harassment, domestic violence, dating violence, stalking, and/or retaliation may receive important information and assistance regarding the university's policies and responsive processes from any of the following offices.
-In addition, these offices are available for complaints of sexual assault, sexual misconduct, sexual harassment, gender-based harassment, domestic violence, based harassment, domestic violence, dating violence, stalking, and/or retaliation to be filed in:
+The university recognizes that sexual assault, sexual misconduct, sexual harassment, domestic violence, dating violence, stalking, and/or retaliation can be a very traumatic crime and as such it will endeavor to work with students who are victims of such crimes to reduce fears and concerns regarding their personal safety.
+Any individuals who believes they may have experienced sexual assault, sexual misconduct, sexual harassment, domestic violence, dating violence, stalking, and/or retaliation may receive important information and assistance regarding the university's policies and responsive processes from any of the following offices.
+In addition, these offices are available for complaints of sexual assault, sexual misconduct, sexual harassment, gender-based harassment, domestic violence, dating violence, stalking, and/or retaliation to be filed in:

-- Salem State University Police (available 24-hours a day) Office Location: Central Campus Telephone: 978.542.6111
+1. Salem State University Police (available 24-hours a day)

+Office Location: Central Campus

 University Police is able to take immediate action to help you.
 They can assist in obtaining a restraining order or harassment prevention order.

-- Dean of Students Office
+2. Dean of Students Office

 Office Location: Meier Hall room 245

-Telephone: 978.542.6401

 Email: studentlife@salemstate.edu

 The Dean of Students office is able to take action in many areas to protect you through utilization of the Sexual Violence Policy.